nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

+### Locating Persons

+1. Locating a person by name while all clients are being shown.

+    1. **Prerequisites**: Ensure at least one contact with the name "John Doe" exists in PhysioPal.
+If not, add the contact by using the command:<br>`add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`

+    2. **Test case**: `find John`<br>**Expected**: All contacts with names containing "John" (case-insensitive) should appear in the results, e.g., "John Doe."
+The search should be able to display "john" and "John Doe" regardless of casing.

+    3. **Test case**: `find alex david`<br>**Expected**: Contacts containing "alex" or "david" in any order should appear in the results, e.g., "Alex Yeoh" and "David Li."
+The results should display all contacts that match at least one keyword in a case-insensitive manner.

+    4. **Test case**: `find Han`<br>**Expected**: No contact is shown in the results if only partial matches exist, such as "Hans," since the system only matches full words.

+2. Locating a person by phone number while all clients are being shown.

+    1. **Test case**: `find p/88`<br>**Expected**: All contacts with phone numbers containing "88" should be shown.
+For instance, if "John Doo" has the phone number "88765432," he should appear in the results, allowing partial phone number matches.

 ### Scheduling an appointment

 1. Scheduling an appointment for a client while all clients are being shown.